jacquessham/DashExamples/PlotlyTemplateFramework/TemplateExamples/readme.md

 ```

 ### catehistogram.json
-This template is for normalized histogram, and here are the required or optional columns:
+This template is for histogram with more than 1 categorical value, and here are the required or optional columns:

 ```
 {